tyseer2335/forecast-ai/deliverables/D1/planning.md

       1. The system must allow users to input a specific forecasting question.
       2. The system must retrieve and display the 10 most relevant data points related to the forecasting question inputted by the user.
       3. Users should be able to view the entire content of each data source to understand its context.

+  * As a forecast researcher, I want to be able to see the quantified reasoning and bias of the data sources when the relevant query is given in a visually appealing manner in order to save time by streamlining the data exploration.

 #### Q5: Have you decided on how you will build it?
 Share what you know now or tell us the options you are considering.